setti84/VR-geodata-visualisation/README.md

 # Visualisation of geodata with A-Frame

-This website was created in the class of Interaktive Geomediengestaltung at the Beuth university in Winter 2018.
+This website is a project of the class of Interaktive Geomediengestaltung at the Beuth university in Winter 2018.

 ![Example view](examplePic.png "Example view")